aigjermo/hardware-mnt-reform/README.md

 nixos-install --verbose --impure --flake /mnt/etc/nixos#reform
 ```

-Shutdown the machine, and flip the DIP switch on the Nitrogen8M_SOM module (under the heatsink).
+If using the IMX8MQ module, shutdown the machine, and flip the DIP switch on the Nitrogen8M_SOM module (under the heatsink).
 After this step, MNT Reform will boot from NVMe without an SD card.
-Don't forget to enable binary cache to avoid compiling kernels on the device itself.

 For more information see the  [NixOS manual](https://nixos.org/manual/nixos/stable/#sec-installation)